DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/browser-actions.md

 Parameter | Type  | Description
 --------- | ----- | -------------
-*Path* (optional) | String | The relative path and the name of the screenshot file to be created.
+*Path*&nbsp;(optional) | String | The relative path and the name of the screenshot file to be created.
 Resolved from the screenshot directory specified using the *Screenshot path* option of the run configuration (see [Run Configuration Dialog](../../../user-interface/run-configurations-dialog.md)).